symfony/symfony-docs/components/options_resolver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose you want to set the default value of the ``port`` option based on the
 encryption chosen by the user of the ``Mailer`` class.
-More precisely, we want
+More precisely, you want
 to set the port to ``465`` if SSL is used and to ``25`` otherwise.

 You can implement this feature by passing a closure as the default value of